rmcelreath/statrethinking_winter2019/README.md

 The code is all on github: <https://github.com/rmcelreath/rethinking/tree/Experimental>

 ## Draft chapters
 We'll use draft chapters for the 2nd edition of my book, Statistical Rethinking.
-You can download them at this link: <https://xcelab.net/rm/sr2/>.
-The password is at the end of the 2nd lecture (linked below).
+The draft is no longer available here for download.
+The book is expected in print in March 2020.

 ## Homework and solutions
 I will also post problem sets and solutions here.
 Check the folders at the top.